 Curious about how you can benefit your passive income position generating investment cash flow with MLG Capital?
 Contact us to get on track to aligning your tax goals with your investment goals in one stop!

-Tyler Taves is the Compliance Manager at MLG Capital, with a primary focus on MLG’s Fund and REIT tax compliance.
+Tyler Taves is Senior Compliance Manager at MLG Capital, with a primary focus on MLG’s Fund and REIT tax compliance.
 When he has time, between his daily reading of the Internal Revenue Code, he makes his annual attempt at catching the largest trout in Northern Wisconsin.

 *Cash flow sources and uses include any distributions and taxable income allocated to the Manager.
 Further, allocations to specific investors will vary based upon their capital accounts and admittance dates.